Optimising business forms for maximum efficiency

-Sometimes small changes to the way some manual tasks are completed can make a big difference.
+How making small changes to the way you design even manual paper-based forms can make a big difference.

 There are so many tools to integrate business systems, automate everyday tasks, choreograph workflows, and to give us 24/7 access to our work.
 We use them every day, and we certainly have our favourites!
 It is worth remembering though, that some manual tasks just cannot be automated.
 For example, you’ll always need to capture details from new employees.
 As clever as your systems are, some user intervention is required for this.

 Sometimes these intrinsically manual processes are overlooked during business process improvement exercises.
 However, sometimes small changes to the way these manual tasks are completed can make a big difference.
 A big difference to speed and accuracy of processing.

 Sticking with the example of a new employee, think about the process for a moment.
 You need the new team member to provide you with their basic information.
 You either need to transpose this into a HR system, or at least a payroll system.
 As an alternative, the employee could enter that information directly, but that doesn’t seem like a good idea!
 You can’t have people inputting their own salaries into payroll!
 Either way, the employee must complete a form.
 The form could be paper or on screen, but there will always be a form.

 The aim is to make the process, efficient, painless and risk-free.
 Now let’s think about what could go wrong: